noqcks/noqcks.github.io/_app/_pages/about.md

 [GitHub](http://github.com/noqcks) -
 [LinkedIn](https://ca.linkedin.com/in/bennyvisser) -

-All posts are &copy; Benji Visser, all rights reserved.
+All posts are &copy; Ben Visser, all rights reserved.
 The views expressed on this site are mine alone and not those of my employers and clients, past and present.